VojtechNebes/gif-cli/README.md

   -d DELAY, --delay DELAY
                         Delay between frames in seconds.
 When not specified, the delay is read from the gif file.
   -w WIDTH, --width WIDTH
                         Maximum width of the output.
+Ignored when --wide is used.
   -h HEIGHT, --height HEIGHT
                         Maximum height of the output.
+  --wide                Use the full width of the terminal.
 ```
 ### Examples
 Open a .gif file and display it: